 They are originated from the first cattle introduced to the Americans by Christopher Columbus and Spanish colonists, making them very old.
 It’s not entirely clear to historians how they have extended their horns, but some believe the horns come from English longhorn Herefords.

 One more distinctive characteristic of Texas Longhorns compared to other breeds is a various colored body.
 Some researchers even stated that their colors are more varied than the rainbow.
 It’s hard to find the same colored two Texas Longhorn cows.

 As we have already noted, they have the longest horns among every cattle.
-It can extend over 100 inches and the biggest one ever recorded is 129.5 inches which are 3.29 meters long.
+It can extend over 100 inches and the biggest one ever recorded is 129.5 inches which is 3.29 meters long.
 Although the cow’s horns are usually a bit smaller compared to bulls, they have more varied shapes and sizes.
 Naturally, the calf begins to grow the horn at the age of 3 weeks and the process continues throughout its life.

 You should know that gender does not play a role in developing horns in cattle.
 They are genetic and natural characteristics owned by both male and female breeds.
 However, they are a bit smaller in cows.

 Due to several reasons, farmers are constantly removing horns out of calves a few weeks after they are born.
 Therefore, it is almost impossible to see a horned cow nowadays which leads to some wrong assumptions among people.

 Why do they cut horns off cows?